 Of course, there are many pros and cons of living in China.
 Some of them you can anticipate, and some will surely surprise you.

-I’ve been living in China as a foreigner for almost two years now, and I’m still discovering new sides to this astonishingly diverse country.
+I’ve been living in China as a foreigner for more than three years now, and I’m still discovering new sides to this astonishingly diverse country.

 In this article, I’ll talk about some of the pros and cons of living in China.
 I’m sure if you asked another expat in China, you’d get a different list.
 There’s much to uncover in this vast, fascinating land.